josephrichardsonasv/josephrichardsonasv/README.md

 - 👋 Hi, I’m @josephrichardsonasv (Joseph Richardson)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine learning and Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microservices and Kubernets Flows
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Virtualization of Intel Quickassist technology Microservice Flows with QAT
 - 📫 How to reach me: joseph.richardson@intel.com 480 554-2218

 <!---